DominikPeters/texpresso-vscode/README.md

 * `texpresso.useWSL`: Controls whether to run TeXpresso within Windows Subsystem for Linux (WSL).
 * `texpresso.syncTeXForwardOnSelection`: Controls whether the preview should be updated when the selection in the editor changes.
 * `texpresso.useEditorTheme`: Controls whether the preview should use the same color theme as the editor.
+* `texpresso.useChangeRangeMode`: Use the newer change-range command (line/character based) instead of change command (byte based).
+Requires TeXpresso version with change-range support.
+When enabled, improves performance by eliminating the need for internal byte-to-character conversion.

 ## Architecture

 TeXpresso and the underlying LaTeX compilers are based on a UTF-8 byte representation, and [communication between the editor and TeXpresso](https://github.com/let-def/texpresso/blob/main/EDITOR-PROTOCOL.md) occurs in terms of byte offsets.
 However, VS Code only provides access to character positions and not their byte position.

-Thus, this extension keeps a copy of the current document in a *rope* data structure ([wikipedia](https://en.wikipedia.org/wiki/Rope_(data_structure))), enriched with byte offsets.
+By default, this extension keeps a copy of the current document in a *rope* data structure ([wikipedia](https://en.wikipedia.org/wiki/Rope_(data_structure))), enriched with byte offsets.
 This allows for efficient conversion between character and byte positions, and also allows for efficient edits to the underlying text string.
 The [code for the rope data structure](https://github.com/DominikPeters/texpresso-vscode/blob/master/src/rope.ts) builds on https://github.com/component/rope.

+Newer versions of TeXpresso support a `change-range` command that works with line/character positions instead of byte offsets.
+When the `texpresso.useChangeRangeMode` setting is enabled, the extension uses this newer protocol, eliminating the need for the rope data structure and improving performance.

 ## Known Issues